 8. Hotel Arts Barcelona, a Ritz-Carlton Hotel

-The nearest metro station is 10 minute’s walk away, and from there, you can connect to a tram which takes you nearer to the hotel if you don’t fancy the walk.
-The hotel is actually located in the city’s Olympic Village area (and is home to a Frank Gehry sculpture).
+The nearest metro station is 10 minutes walk away; from there, you can connect to a tram which takes you nearer to the hotel if you don’t fancy the walk.
+The hotel is located in the city’s Olympic Village area (home to a Frank Gehry sculpture).
 The attraction of this hotel is, of course, the beach plus the two excellent pools.

 Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms suites and 28 duplex penthouses.
 The latter is located on the top floors of the hotel and offers butler service and the use of a MINI Cooper.

 The rooms are great here, with particularly lovely bathrooms with Asprey toiletries (top suites have Bulgari), a bath, and a very large shower.
 Interestingly, some of the rooms look up the beach at the W-hotel, which is in a similar location to the Hotel Arts Barcelona, a Ritz-Carlton Hotel.
 Both are good choices in Barcelona, although only one has a club lounge.